-Table 8.1.10: Encroachment Performance outcomes Acceptable outcomes Clearing limited to specific regional ecosystems PO1 Clearing for the purpose of encroachment only occurs in the regional ecosystems listed in Table 7.
+Table 8.1.10: Encroachment

+Performance outcomes Acceptable outcomes Clearing limited to specific regional ecosystems PO1 Clearing for the purpose of encroachment only occurs in the regional ecosystems listed in Table 7.
 No acceptable outcome is prescribed.
 Mature trees PO2 Clearing for the purpose of encroachment: (1) results in the restoration of the regional ecosystem (2) does not remove habitat trees.
-AO2.1 Clearing of encroachment, based on ground assessment: retains all mature trees, habitat trees and groves retains representatives of all immature, non-encroaching species may remove non-native species and native species, that do not belong in that regional ecosystem, from the clearing area.
-OR AO2.2 Clearing of encroachment is limited to: those areas where encroachment was not visible on aerial photographs taken in the year 1950 to present Wetlands (2) retain habitat trees and mature trees of all non-encroaching species.
-PO3 Maintain vegetation associated with a wetland to protect: (1) water quality by filtering sediments, nutrients and other pollutants (2) aquatic habitat (3) terrestrial habitat.
+AO2.1 Clearing of encroachment, based on ground assessment: (1) retains all mature trees, habitat trees and groves (2) retains representatives of all immature, non-encroaching species (3) may remove non-native species and native species, that do not belong in that regional ecosystem, from the clearing area.
+OR AO2.2 Clearing of encroachment is limited to: (1) those areas where encroachment was not visible on aerial photographs taken in the year 1950 to present (2) retain habitat trees and mature trees of all non-encroaching species.
+Wetlands PO3 Maintain vegetation associated with a wetland to protect: (1) water quality by filtering sediments, nutrients and other pollutants (2) aquatic habitat (3) terrestrial habitat.
 AO3.1 Mechanical clearing does not occur within 20 metres of the defining bank of a natural wetland.
 AND AO3.2 The application of soil absorbed broad spectrum herbicides does not occur within 50 metres of the defining bank of a natural wetland.
 Watercourses and drainage features PO4 Clearing associated with a watercourse or drainage feature is protected in a manner that maintains: (1) bank stability by protecting against bank erosion (2) water quality by filtering sediments, nutrients and other pollutants (3) aquatic habitat (4) terrestrial habitat.
-AO4.1 Mechanical clearing does not occur within 20 metres of the defining bank of a watercourse or drainage feature .
-AND AO4.2 The application of soil absorbed broad spectrum herbicides does not occur within 50 metres of the defining bank of a watercourse or drainage feature .
-Soil erosion P05 Clearing does not result in: (1) accelerated soil erosion including, but not limited to - mass movement, gully erosion, rill erosion, sheet erosion, tunnel erosion, stream bank erosion, wind erosion, or scalding A05.1 Mechanical clearing: (1) is limited to slopes less than 5 per cent (2) retains 50 per cent of the ground cover (dead or alive) in each 50 by 50 metre (0.25 hectare) area.
+AO4.1 Mechanical clearing does not occur within 20 metres of the defining bank of a watercourse or drainage feature.
+AND AO4.2 The application of soil absorbed broad spectrum herbicides does not occur within 50 metres of the defining bank of a watercourse or drainage feature.

-Performance outcomes Acceptable outcomes (2) any associated loss of chemical, physical or biological fertility - including, but not limited to water holding capacity, soil structure, organic matter, soil biology and nutrients within or outside the lot(s) that are the subject of the application.
+Performance outcomes Acceptable outcomes Soil erosion PO5 Clearing does not result in: (1) accelerated soil erosion including, but not limited to - mass movement, gully erosion, rill erosion, sheet erosion, tunnel erosion, stream bank erosion, wind erosion, or scalding (2) any associated loss of chemical, physical or biological fertility - including, but not limited to water holding capacity, soil structure, organic matter, soil biology and nutrients within or outside the lot(s) that are the subject of the application.
+AO5.1 Mechanical clearing: (1) is limited to slopes less than 5 per cent (2) retains 50 per cent of the ground cover (dead or alive) in each 50 by 50 metre (0.25 hectare) area.
 Acid sulfate soils PO6 Clearing activities do not result in disturbance of acid sulfate soils or changes to the hydrology of the location that will either: (1) aerate horizons containing iron sulfides, or (2) mobilise acid or metals.
-A06.1 Clearing does not occur in land zone 1, land zone 2 or land zone 3.
-OR A06.2 Clearing in land zone 1, land zone 2 or land zone 3 in areas below the 5 metre Australian Height Datum only occurs where: (1) it does not involve mechanical clearing (2) the acid sulfate soils are managed consistent with the State Planning Policy, Department of State Development, Infrastructure and Planning, 2014, and with the Soil Management Guidelines in the Queensland Acid Sulfate Soil Technical Manual, Department of Science, Information Technology, Innovation and the Arts, 2014.
-OR A06.3 The application is a development application where a local government is the assessment manager.
+AO6.1 Clearing does not occur in land zone 1, land zone 2 or land zone 3.
+OR AO6.2 Clearing in land zone 1, land zone 2 or land zone 3 in areas below the 5 metre Australian Height Datum only occurs where: (1) it does not involve mechanical clearing (2) the acid sulfate soils are managed consistent with the State Planning Policy, Department of State Development, Infrastructure and Planning, 2014, and with the Soil Management Guidelines in the Queensland Acid Sulfate Soil Technical Manual, Department of Science, Information Technology, Innovation and the Arts, 2014.
+AO6.3 The application is a development application where a local government is the assessment manager.